Muukid/muString/README.md

 Whether or not mus defines its functions as static or extern can be controlled by defining `MUSDEF` before including the file.

 ## Defines
-There are a few defines that mus uses that rely on the C standard library to define themselves, all of which can be defined by the user before including the file if they wish to customize them.
+There are a few defines that mus uses that rely on the C standard library to define themselves, all of which can be defined by the user before defining `MUS_IMPLEMENTATION` if they wish to customize them.
 These are:

 `size_m` : equivalent to `size_t`, uses `stddef.h` for definition.